Externship: Project for the Innocent

 The Project for the Innocent externship is a year-long externship (fall and spring semesters) with the Loyola Law School's Project for the Innocent, which is dedicated to the exoneration of the wrongfully convicted.

 Externs play a central role in the investigations that LPI undertakes.
-Responsibilities include: investigating claims of innocence; interviewing witnesses; meeting with prosecutors; visiting prison inmates.
+Responsibilities include investigating claims of innocence; interviewing witnesses; meeting with prosecutors; visiting prison inmates.

-Prerequisites: Criminal Law and need to have completed or be concurrently enrolled in Constitutional Criminal Procedure, Evidence, Legal Profession, and Wrongful Convictions (778CR) courses.
+Prerequisites: Criminal Law and need to have completed or be concurrently enrolled in Constitutional Criminal Procedure, Evidence, Legal Profession, and Wrongful Convictions courses.